Health Minute: Is your playground safe?

 Playgrounds are a great way to encourage your child to run, jump, swing and climb – all of which are important in a child’s health, wellness and development.

 But did you realize that nearly 200,000 kids wind up in the emergency room every year because of an injury they got on a playground?
 That includes playsets in parks, at school and in your own backyard.

-Keep your kids safe – and encourage their adventurous spirit — by evaluating the safety of your favorite playgrounds:
+Keep your kids safe – and encourage their adventurous spirit — by evaluating your favorite playgrounds:

 - Pick playgrounds appropriate to your child’s age and development.

-- Make sure swings, slides and ladders are sturdy and well maintained before letting your children play.
+- Make sure swings, slides and ladders are sturdy and well-maintained before letting your children play on them.

 - Visit playgrounds with a soft, impact-absorbing surface like mulch, wood chips, rubber or sand.

 While you’re at the playground, follow these tips to help your kids play it safe.

 - Review playground rules before heading out.
 Rules should include: